Codes, Cubes, and Graphical Designs: The -Dimensional Cube

 \begin{example} \emph{Consider the matrix

-Here, $F= \{0,1\}$, so $q=2.$ Every choice of two columns of $A$ contains each of the vectors in $\{0,1\}^2$ exactly once.
+Here, $F= \{0,1\}$, so $q=2.$ Every choice of two columns of $A$ contains each vector in $\{0,1\}^2$ exactly once.
 Thus $A$ is a $(4,3,2,2)$ orthogonal array of index 1.
-The rows of $A$ are not a subspace of $\{0,1\}^3$ since there is no 0 row, and hence $A$ is not a linear orthogonal array.} \end{example} In the Hamming scheme, $t$-designs are equivalent to orthogonal arrays.
+There is no zero row, so the rows of $A$ are not a subspace of $\{0,1\}^3$.
+Hence $A$ is not linear.} \end{example} In the Hamming scheme, $t$-designs are equivalent to orthogonal arrays.

-\begin{theorem}[Theorem 4.4 of \cite{DelsarteThesis}] \emph{$Y\subset X= \{0,1\}^n$ is a $t$-design in the Hamming scheme if and only if the vectors of $Y$ are a $(|Y|, n, 2,t)$ orthogonal array. } \end{theorem} We can use this result to compare how the Hamming code $H_n$ performs as a classical $t$-design versus as a graphical design.
-We also use the following result for codes and orthogonal arrays. \begin{proposition}[see Theorem 10.17 of \cite{Stinson}] \emph{Let $C \subset \{0,1\}^n$ be a linear code of dimension $m$.
-Then, $\dist(C) =d$ if and only if $C^\perp$ is a linear $(2^m, n, 2, d-1)$ orthogonal array. } \end{proposition} We will show that the Hamming code integrates nearly twice as many eigenspaces in the graphical design ordering than in the ordering from classical $t$-designs. \begin{proposition} \emph{The Hamming code $H_r$ is a $(2^r-1)$-graphical design on $Q_{2^r-1}$, but only a classical $t$-design for $t = 2^{r-1}-1$.} \end{proposition}
+\begin{theorem}[Theorem 4.4 of \cite{DelsarteThesis}] \emph{$Y\subset X= \{0,1\}^d$ is a $t$-design in the Hamming scheme if and only if the vectors of $Y$ are a $(|Y|, d, 2,t)$ orthogonal array. } \end{theorem} We can use this result to compare how the Hamming code $H_r$ performs as a classical $t$-design versus as a graphical design.
+We also use the following result for codes and orthogonal arrays. \begin{proposition}[see Theorem 10.17 of \cite{Stinson}] \emph{Let $C \subset \{0,1\}^d$ be a linear code of dimension $K$.
+Then, $\dist(C) =\rho$ if and only if $C^\perp$ is a linear $(2^K, d, 2, \rho-1)$ orthogonal array. } \end{proposition} The Hamming code integrates nearly twice as many eigenspaces in the graphical design ordering than in the ordering from classical $t$-designs. \begin{proposition} \emph{The Hamming code $H_r$ is a $(2^r-1)$-graphical design on $Q_{2^r-1}$, but only a classical $t$-design for $t = 2^{r-1}-1$.} \end{proposition}